 - Check that mentors or schools have a good understanding of the IAC Certification™ process, preferably through personal experience.

 - Hire only official Licensees.
 It is illegal to use IAC Coaching Masteries® for commercial purposes without a license.
-All licensees are listed under Licensing Agreement and Payment.
+All licensees are listed under Find a School or Mentor.